OSOceanAcoustics/echoregions/docs/source/installation.rst

 ============

 Echoregions is available and tested for Python>=3.10.
-The latest branch can be installed via the following:
+The latest branch can be pip installed via the following:

 .. code-block:: console